helidon-io/helidon/docs/se/guides/upgrade_3x.md

 Handling routes based on the protocol version is now possible by registering specific routes on routing builder.

-For further information check [WebServer Documentation](../webserver/webserver.md)
+For further information check [WebServer Documentation][webserver-documentation]

 ## Http/2 Support